 Chinese Martial Arts are sometimes divided into two adversarial camps: Internal vs External, NeiJia vs WaiJia.
 It is usually in some kind of advert where I see these terms.
-Over the years as I have kept abreast of anatomy, neuroscience and related disciplines, I have always looked to resolve what I perceive a false distinction.
-In 2010, I published a draft definition of internal practice in my FAQ.
-Since then I have been fortunate to receive peer feedback and continue to refine the definition.
+Over the years as I have kept abreast of anatomy, neuroscience and related disciplines, I have always looked to clarify this false distinction.
+In 2010, I published a draft definition in my FAQ.
+Since then I have been fortunate to receive peer feedback and continue to refine both language and scope.
 The audience for this post is assumed to have a basic vocabulary of Traditional Chinese Martial Arts and related esoteric practice.

-Also, we often see words like ''neijia', qi (chi)', 'neigong', 'shape', 'energy', 'internal feel', 'internal power', and 'jin'.
-These are obviously words of art specific to our discipline, but, aside from neijia and neigong, everybody defines terms differently as each training system has different approaches that result in different sensations.
-The question remains, "Where can we find common language?"
+We often see words like ''neijia', qi (chi)', 'neigong', 'shape', 'energy', 'internal feel', 'internal power', and 'jin'.
+These are obviously words of art specific to our discipline, but, aside from neijia and neigong, everybody defines terms differently as each training system has different methodologies.
+Each approach results in different interpretations of what the sensations mean.
+The question remains, "Where can we find common foundational language?"
 I look to neuroanatomy.

 A simple and succinct definition of internal practice might be: